Frosse-code/tag-purple-docs/published-docs/3-reference/1-Terminology.md

 | Term | Meaning |
 |--------|------------|
+| Counter | The integer incremented automatically every time a tag is tapped.
+You brand n
 | Location | The physical location of tags. |
 | Portal| The administration website at admin.tagpurple.app for initial setup, ongoing configuration, monitoring and reporting on tag usage. |
 | Site     | The physical site of a collection of tags.
 But can be used to group tag locations in any way wish. |